FAQ's about the COVID-19 vaccine clinical trail at Henry Ford

 Where will vaccine trial participants go for their appointments?

-They will visit Henry Ford Health System’s Corporate Headquarters, located at One Ford Place, Detroit, 48202.
+They will visit Henry Ford Health’s Corporate Headquarters, located at One Ford Place, Detroit, 48202.
 Free, convenient parking is located in a lot just across Third Street from the One Ford Place building.
 Look for signs, and park only in the designated lot.
 You’ll be required to sign in to the building and get a guest pass at Security, which is at the Third Street, second entrance.
 Look for a sign outside this entrance.
 The trial site is located on the first floor, and directional signs will clearly mark the way.
 Ask Security to direct you if you need assistance.
-Click here for a map.

 How many participants are being enrolled?